Adi Shamir

-Adi Shamir (עדי שמיר; born July 6, 1952) is an Israeli cryptographer.
+Adi Shamir (עדי שמיר; born July 6, 1952) is an Israeli cryptographer and inventor.
 He is a co-inventor of the Rivest–Shamir–Adleman (RSA) algorithm (along with Ron Rivest and Len Adleman), a co-inventor of the Feige–Fiat–Shamir identification scheme (along with Uriel Feige and Amos Fiat), one of the inventors of differential cryptanalysis and has made numerous contributions to the fields of cryptography and computer science.